ipo-exe/planslab/README.md

      'Trace': dict of 3d numpy arrays of traced variables, 'Integration': dict of 2d numpy arrays of integrated variables}
 ```
+### the basic script

-A very basic simulation run would look like this:
+A very basic simulation script would look like this:
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt